MicrosoftDocs/bot-docs/articles/deploy-bot-visual-studio.md

 ms.reviewer: rstand
 ROBOTS: Index, Follow
 ---
-# Deploy a bot to Azure from Visual Studio
+# Deploy bots to Azure from Visual Studio
 When you build a bot with Visual Studio, you can take advantage of its built-in publish capability.
 This tutorial shows you to how deploy a bot to Azure directly from Visual Studio.

 ## Prerequisites